Rogdham/pyzstd/index.rst

         Used for *mode* parameter in :py:meth:`~ZstdCompressor.compress`, :py:meth:`~ZstdCompressor.flush` methods.

-        Flush any remaining data, but don't close current :ref:`frame<frame_block>`.
+        Flush any remaining data, but don't close the current :ref:`frame<frame_block>`.
 Usually used for communication scenarios.

         If there is data, it creates at least one new :ref:`block<frame_block>`, that can be decoded immediately on reception.
 If no remaining data, no block is created, return ``b''``.